AlexTISYoung/RDR/README.md

 If covariates are supplied, the trait will first be adjusted for covariates before heritability is estimated.

 The script outputs a file outprefix.herit that records variance component estimates and standard errors.

-# Sib-Regression

-This script performs Sib-Regression heritability estimation.
-It performs simple univariate regression of the squared difference of siblings' phenotype observations onto their genetic relatedness.